 Folksonomy (module for Omeka S)

 Tags can be added with or without captcha and approbation.
 Once approved, public tags become normal tags.
 Tag creation and approbation are managed via roles.
+They can be imported by the module CSV Import like in Omeka Classic.

 Uncompress files and rename module folder "Folksonomy".